Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Above these thresholds, full compliance with the current Regulations and the future Act are mandatory and cannot be avoided using an exemption/waiver process.

 Added to the above is a much lower threshold of £30,000.
 Any contract above this much lower threshold requires a more limited compliance regime, including the publication of a contract award notice and (under the new Act) a contract termination notice.
+Guidance now published by the Government confirms that those institutions covered by the Schools Exemption need not comply with ss.
+84 to 88 of the Act (Below Threshold Contracts), so our members need only concentrate on compliance for above-threshold contracts.

 Procurement Act objectives